 Figure 8: Ungroup

 - PowerPoint will warn you that the chart picture will convert to a Microsoft Office drawing object (see Figure 9).
-Click Yes to proceed.
+Click the Yes button to proceed

 Figure 9: Ungroup